-PHYSICAL AND MENTAL HEALTH
+MENTAL HEALTH & WELLNESS

 For a list of McMaster University's resources, please refer to the Student Wellness Centre.
+Talkspot is a non-crisis mental health resource specifically for students in the Faculty of Engineering.

 ACADEMIC INTEGRITY

 You are expected to exhibit honesty and use ethical behaviour in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.
 It is your responsibility to understand what constitutes academic dishonesty.